Sign in

 Restart the Docker containers:

-docker-compose up --build -d
+docker compose up -d

 Solution for Linux/macOS: